github/docs/content/copilot/building-copilot-extensions/copilot-extensions-glossary.md

 The system that handles authentication and proxies requests between clients and agent plugins.

+#### {% data variables.product.prodname_copilot_extension_vsc %}

+Also known as {% data variables.product.prodname_vscode %} Chat extensions, {% data variables.product.prodname_copilot_extensions_vsc %} are built as a {% data variables.product.prodname_vscode %} extension rather than a {% data variables.product.prodname_github_app %}.
+These extensions are exclusive to {% data variables.product.prodname_vscode_shortname %} and can be downloaded from the {% data variables.product.prodname_vscode_shortname %} Marketplace.

 #### {% data variables.product.prodname_github_app %}

 The foundation for a {% data variables.product.prodname_copilot_extension_short %} that provides the necessary infrastructure, permissions, and context from {% data variables.product.company_short %}, such as user, repo and organization metadata.

 ##### {% data variables.product.prodname_marketplace %}

-The platform where {% data variables.product.company_short %} approved {% data variables.product.prodname_copilot_extensions_short %} can be listed publicly and discovered by users.
+The platform where {% data variables.product.company_short %} approved {% data variables.product.prodname_copilot_extensions %} can be listed publicly and discovered by users.

 #### Listed/Published Extension